net-lisias-kspu/ContractConfigurator/Parameters.md

     }

 #### VesselHasVisited
-**_NEW!_** The VesselHasVisited parameter requires a player to go to visit a celestial body under specific circumstances.
+The VesselHasVisited parameter requires a player to go to visit a celestial body under specific circumstances.

     PARAMETER
     {